OpenEvalProject/evals/manuscripts/elife-75529/v2/manuscript.md

 ## Results

-## Conserved evolution and architecture of UNC-68
+### Conserved evolution and architecture of UNC-68

 Phylogenic analysis of RyR and FKBP among species reveals remarkable evolutionary conservation (Figure 1A–B).
 UNC-68, the C. elegans intracellular calcium release channel, shares ~40% homology with the human RyR1 (Figure 1C).
 C. elegans FKB-2 has ~60% sequence identity with the skeletal muscle isoform calstabin1 (FKBP12) (Figure 1D).
 Based on these observations, we hypothesized that in C. elegans, UNC-68 comprises a macromolecular complex, similar to that of mammalian RyRs.
 To test this hypothesis, lysates were prepared from populations of freeze-cracked WT C. elegans, and UNC-68 was immunoprecipitated using mammalian anti-RyR antibody (5029) as previously described (Kushnir et al., 2018).
 The immunoprecipitates were immunoblotted to detect UNC-68, as well as other components of the RyR macromolecular complex including the catalytic subunit of protein kinase A (PKAcat), protein phosphatase 1 (PP1), FKB-2, and phosphodiesterase 4 (PDE-4) using mammalian anti-RyR, anti-PKA, anti-PP1, anti-calstabin, and anti-PDE-4 antibodies, respectively (Figure 1E).
 The previously published C. elegans anti-PDE-4 (Charlie et al., 2006) was used to detect PDE-4 on the channel.
 Our data show that UNC-68 comprises a macromolecular complex, similar to that found in the mammalian muscle, that includes PKAcat, PP1, PDE-4, and FKB-2.
 UNC-68 was depleted of FKB-2 in the FKB-2 (ok3007) null mutant (Figure 1E and G).
 In the FKB-2 null C. elegans, UNC-68 and the rest of the macromolecular complex could not be immunoprecipitated using an anti-FKBP antibody (Figure 1F and H).
 Taken together these data indicate remarkable evolutionary conservation of the RyR macromolecular complex.

 ![Figure 1.](https://cdn.elifesciences.org/articles/75529/elife-75529-fig1-v2.jpg)

-**Figure 1.:** UNC-68 comprises a macromolecular complex comparable to its mammalian homolog ryanodine receptor (RyR); RyR (A) and FKBP (B) evolution among species was inferred by the maximum likelihood method based on the JTT matrix-based model.(C) Homology comparison between UNC-68 and the two human RyR isoforms (RyR1 and RyR2).
+**Figure 1.:** (C) Homology comparison between UNC-68 and the two human RyR isoforms (RyR1 and RyR2).
 (D) Homology comparison between the different FKB isoforms (1–8) and the human FKBP isoforms (FKBP12 and FKB12.6).
 UNC-68 (E) and FKB-2 (F), respectively, were immunoprecipitated and immunoblotted using anti-RyR, anti-phosphodiesterase 4 (PDE4), anti-protein kinase A (catalytic subunit; PKAcat), anti-protein phosphatase 1 (PP1), and anti-calstabin (FKBP) antibodies in murine skeletal sarcoplasmic reticulum preparations (SK SR), wild-type (WT) populations of Caenorhabditis elegans, and populations of FKB-2 (ok3007).
 Images show representative immunoblots from triplicate experiments.
 (G and H) Quantification of bands intensity shown in E and F. Data are means ± SEM.
 One-way ANOVA shows * p<0.05 WT vs. FKB-2 KO.
 SK SR, sarcoplasmic reticulum fraction from mouse skeletal muscle.
-Figure 1—source data 1.Figure 1—source data 1.Figure 1.
+Figure 1—source data 1.

-## Age-dependent biochemical and functional remodeling of UNC-68
+### Age-dependent biochemical and functional remodeling of UNC-68

 RyR1 channels are oxidized, leaky, and Ca2+ transients are reduced in aged mammalian skeletal muscle (Andersson et al., 2011).
 These changes occur by 2 years of age in mice (Andersson et al., 2011) and by 80 years of age in humans.
 Similarly, FKB-2 deficient worms exhibited an age-dependent decline in body wall muscle peak Ca2+ transients starting at day 7 post-hatching (Figure 2A–B).

 ![Figure 2.](https://cdn.elifesciences.org/articles/75529/elife-75529-fig2-v2.jpg)

-**Figure 2.:** UNC-68 and age-dependent reduction in intracellular calcium (Ca2+) transients is accelerated in FKB-2 (ok3007) (A) Representative trace of Ca2+ transients from GCaMP2 wild type (WT) and FKB-2 KO (at day 7).Green box denotes peak fluorescence from worm’s muscle during contraction.
+**Figure 2.:** Green box denotes peak fluorescence from worm’s muscle during contraction.
 (B) Ca2+ transients in age-synchronized populations of WT and FKB-2 (ok3007) nematodes (at day 3 and 7); (C) UNC-68 was immunoprecipitated from age-synchronized populations of mutant (FKB-2 KO) and WT nematodes (at day 3, 5, 9, and 12) and immunoblotted using anti-RyR, anti-calstabin, and dinitrophenyl (DNP; marker of oxidation) antibodies.
 (D and E) Quantification of the average band intensity from triplicate experiments: band intensity was defined as the ratio of each complex member’s expression over its corresponding /UNC-68’s expression.
 Data are means ± SEM. * p<0.05 WT vs. FKB-2 KO in panel D, # p<0.05 WT vs. FKB-2 KO in panel E, * p<0.05 WT at day 3 vs. WT at day 5 and day 9.
 (F) Ca2+ leak assay performed with microsomes from WT and FKB-2 KO worms (day 5).
 Ca2+ uptake into the microsomes was initiated by adding 1 mM of ATP.
 Then, 3 µM of thapsigargin was added to block the sarco/endoplasmic calcium ATPase activity.
 Increased fluorescence is proportional to the spontaneous Ca2+ leakage throughout UNC-68.
 (G) Graph showing number of bends recorded for WT vs. FKB-2 KO worms at six distinct ages (day 3, 5, 7, 9, 12, and 15).
 (H) The number of curling events was calculated as a percentage of the overall motility (curls/bends).
 N = ~60 worms per group, except for day 15 (as fewer worms were alive at this timepoint).
 Day 15 = ~40 worms.
 (I) Percentage of survival of WT (average survival; 18 days) and FKB-2 KO worms (average survival; 14 days); Gehan-Breslow-Wilcoxon test for survival comparison was performed for statistical significance.
 Data are means ± SEM from triplicate experiments.
 One-way ANOVA shows * p<0.05 WT vs. FKB-2 KO, # p<0.05 WT at day 3 vs. WT at day 5, 7, 9, 12, and 15.
-Figure 2—source data 1.Figure 2—source data 1.Figure 2.
+Figure 2—source data 1.

 RyR1 oxidation has been linked to SR Ca2+ leak and impaired muscle function during extreme exercise and in heart failure and muscular dystrophies (Bellinger et al., 2008; Bellinger et al., 2009; Allen et al., 2008).
 Furthermore, we have previously reported that oxidation of RyR1 and the subsequent intracellular Ca2+ leak are underlying mechanisms of age-related loss of skeletal muscle specific force (force normalized to the cross-sectional area of muscle) (Andersson et al., 2011).
 WT UNC-68 was oxidized (Figure 2C–D) and depleted of FKB-2 (Figure 2C–E) and in an age-dependent manner.
 These changes mirror those occurring with extreme exercise in mice and humans (Bellinger et al., 2008) and in a murine model of Duchenne muscular dystrophy (mdx mice) characterized by impaired muscle function (Bellinger et al., 2009).
 Importantly, by 80 years of age, ~50% of humans develop severe muscle weakness that is a strong predictor of mortality due to falls, gait imbalance, and related factors (Degens, 2007).
 Similarly, UNC-68 was significantly more oxidized (day 3–9) in FKB-2 (ok3007) worms compared to WT (Figure 2C–D).